 What are the key aims of the programme?

-The module aims to provide a critical perspective and achieve conceptual understanding of the complexities inherent within the mentorship role in dynamic health and social care environments.
+The aim of this module is to provide a critical perspective of the complexities of mentoring processes that empower and facilitate effective learning and assessment of that learning in dynamic health and social care environments.

 What will I study?

 Evidence based practice;

 Assessment will be through an integrated critically reflective portfolio of learning.

 There is international evidence that CPD is vitally important for staff in terms of professional and personal development and in contributing to improved patient outcomes and increased public confidence.
 By studying HEA 9087 mentorship in professional practice, you will develop confidence and be empowered to coach learners and deliver practice-based learning as a way of providing ongoing quality and effectiveness.